KarrLab/bpforms/docs/comparison.rst

 ^^^^^^^^^^^^^^^^^^^^^

 * Each monomeric form in the `BpForms` protein alphabet has a defined structure.
 This gaurantees that polymers have well-defined structures.
 In constrast, RESID has numerous entires without defined structures.
 * The composability of the monomeric forms in the `BpForms` protein alphabet is well-defined.
-Each form has at most one left-binding-terminus (C) and at most one right-binding-terminus (N).
+Each form has at most one left-bonding-terminus (C) and at most one right-bonding-terminus (N).
 This eliminates confusion about the meaning of composition monomeric forms with multiple N and C-termini.
 In contrast, RESID has numerous entries with multiple N or C-termini whose composition into polymers is ill-defined.
 * The `BpForms` protein alphabet encompasses entries from additional databases.